 Passing on nonstop flights can sometimes save you $100 to $200, according to Travelzoo.
 If you’re traveling as a family of four, this means savings of $400 to $800 — enough funds for an extra day or two of vacation.

 If you’re worried about your luggage getting lost on a connecting flight, don’t stress.
-Only 2.72 instances of mishandled bags per 1,000 travelers were reported in February 2018, according to the U.S. Department of Transportation, and this is up only slightly from the 2.16 instances per 1,000 travelers reported in February 2017.
+There were 6.26 instances of mishandled bags per 1,000 travelers were reported in May 2019, according to the U.S. Department of Transportation.

 Think of a layover as an adventure.
 Sometimes you’ll have your choice of stops for the same price, so choose a city you’ve never traveled to.
 It’s true that you won’t be leaving the airport, but at least you’ll be able to say you’ve passed through.
 Some airports have impressive cheap or free attractions for you to enjoy.